Icosa-dev/Icosa-dev/README.md

 # Icosa-dev

-I'm a hobbiest programmer and Linux enthusiast.
+I'm a hobbiest software engineer and open source contributor.
 I use C/C++, Java, Go, and Rust.

 I go by Icosa-dev, LJC, or Leon Cotten